Free trade: Colonial America and United States

-During the interwar period, economic protectionism took hold in the United States, most famously in the form of the Smoot–Hawley Tariff Act which is credited by economists with the prolonging and worldwide propagation of the Great Depression.
-From 1934, trade liberalization began to take place through the Reciprocal Trade Agreements Act.
+During the interwar period 1919-1940, economic protectionism took hold in the United States, especially in the Smoot–Hawley Tariff Act of 1930, whose high tariff rates are blamed by economists with the prolonging and worldwide propagation of the Great Depression.
+Under the Democratic Party's New Deal, trade liberalization took take place through the Reciprocal Trade Agreements Act of 1934.

 Post–World War II

-Since the end of World War II, in part due to industrial size and the onset of the Cold War, the United States has often been a proponent of reduced tariff-barriers and free trade.
-The United States helped establish the General Agreement on Tariffs and Trade and later the World Trade Organization, although it had rejected an earlier version in the 1950s, the International Trade Organization.
+Since the late 1940s, in part due to industrial size and the onset of the Cold War, the United States has often been a proponent of reduced tariff-barriers and free trade.
+It helped establish the General Agreement on Tariffs and Trade and later the World Trade Organization, although it had rejected an earlier version in the 1950s, the International Trade Organization.
 Since the 1970s, United States governments have negotiated managed-trade agreements, such as the North American Free Trade Agreement in the 1990s, and the Dominican Republic–Central America Free Trade Agreement in 2006.

 In Europe, six countries formed the European Coal and Steel Community in 1951 which became the European Economic Community (EEC) in 1958.
 Two core objectives of the EEC were the development of a common market, subsequently renamed the single market, and establishing a customs union between its member states.
 After expanding its membership, the EEC became the European Union in 1993.
 The European Union, now the world's largest single market, has concluded free trade agreements with many countries around the world.